Grade 1 Curriculum

 The Grade 1 dance program’s focus is on the four basic elements of dance: body, energy, space and time.
 It explores concepts such as levels, patterns, and qualities of movement.
 The concepts are experienced through structured improvisation and games.
 Children learn how to watch each other and identify what they see.

-Children have recess in our outdoor play area.
-They use play equipment such as balls, jump ropes, and balance activities; enjoy the slides, ladders, and platforms of the play structure; and engage in both structured and unstructured free play to develop large motor muscles.
+Children have recess in our newly renovated playground.
+They enjoy our new climbing structures, play mounds, and play equipment, as well as balls and blocks; they participate in both structured and unstructured free play to develop large motor muscles.